wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-opendistro.rst

 Open Distro
 -----------

-This role is intended to deploy Open Distro node, you have some variables that can be used to customize the installation:
+This role is intended to deploy the Open Distro node.
+The following variables can be used to customize the installation:

 - **elasticsearch_network_host:** defines listen ip address (default: ``127.0.0.1``).
 - **elasticsearch_http_port:** defines listen port (default: ``9200``).